Managing ETL and System tasks

 Specify the time period after which the scheduler task must be executed.

-Select if you want the task to be enqueued if other tasks are being executed.
+Select whether you want the task to be enqueued if other tasks are being executed.

 Click Save to add the task chain to Run configurations and it will be set to Active.